 Cancellation of all plant fairs and flower events

-Although spring is usually high season for plant fairs, farmer’s markets and flower shows, many events are officially canceled.
+Granted, winter isn’t usually high season for plant fairs, farmer’s markets and flower shows, but nonetheless many events are officially canceled.
 This is important to protect people of all ages and their relatives that would otherwise have attended these events.

-- Botanical gardens have closed in order to minimize staff and visitor exposure.
+- Botanical gardens restrict the number of guests in order to minimize staff and visitor exposure.